eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/AdvancedLaneLines-P4/README.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]

 ---